mainwp/mainwp-child/readme.txt

 9. Global Dashboard Screen

 == Changelog ==

+= 4.0.7.1 - 4-30-20 =
+* Fixed: JSON decoding issues on specific setups
+* Fixed: an issue with incorrect images URL
+* Fixed: conflict with the Download Manager plugin
+* Fixed: multiple PHP warnings
+* Fixed: MySQL query compatibility problems
+* Fixed: an issue with saving Wordfence settings
+* Fixed: an issue with showing correct post and page creating time
+* Fixed: an issue with displaying correct author in reports
+* Added: support for WPVivid backups in the reporting system
+* Preventative: security improvements

 = 4.0.7 - 2-25-20 =
 * Fixed: an issue with saving Bulk Setting Manager keys